Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/index.md

 ## The game's assets

 All assets for the game are provided in a resource zipped folder.
 Make sure to unzip this folder somewhere on your computer before you start coding the project.

+Authoring:
+- Musics are created by [Bertrand Toupet](https://soundcloud.com/merune)
+- The Beach Ball 3d asset and textures is from [RB Whitaker model library](http://rbwhitaker.wikidot.com/model-library)
+- 3D ships and sound effects are made by myself with Asset Forge and bfxr

 # About this documentation